DECTEN0/everything_data_mentorship_project/markdowns/05_recommendations.md

 For stakeholders:

-Deploy the SMOTE + Logistic Regression model in a pilot setting to flag students at risk of not graduating.
+Deploy the SMOTE with Logistic Regression model in a pilot setting to flag students at risk of not graduating.
 Pair predictions with targeted academic support, then monitor precision/recall metrics over time.